-Somewhat unintuitively, American corporations today enjoy many of the same rights as American citizens.
+Somewhat counterintuitively, American corporations today enjoy many of the same rights as American citizens.
 Both, for instance, are entitled to the freedom of speech and the freedom of religion.
 How exactly did corporations come to be understood as “people” bestowed with the most fundamental constitutional rights?
-The answer can be found in a bizarre—even farcical—series of lawsuits over 130 years ago involving a lawyer who lied to the Supreme Court, an ethically challenged justice, and one of the most powerful corporations of the day.
+The answer can be found in a bizarre—even farcical—series of lawsuits more than 130 years ago involving a lawyer who lied to the Supreme Court, an ethically challenged justice, and one of the most powerful corporations of the day.

-That corporation was the Southern Pacific Railroad Company, owned by the robber baron Leland Stanford.
+That corporation was the Southern Pacific Railroad, owned by the robber baron Leland Stanford.
 In 1881, after California lawmakers imposed a special tax on railroad property, Southern Pacific pushed back, making the bold argument that the law was an act of unconstitutional discrimination under the Fourteenth Amendment.
-Adopted after the Civil War to protect the rights of the freed slaves, that amendment guarantees to every “person” the “equal protection of the laws.”
+Adopted after the Civil War to protect the rights of freed slaves, that amendment guarantees every “person” the “equal protection of the laws.”
 Stanford’s railroad argued that it was a person too, reasoning that just as the Constitution prohibited discrimination on the basis of racial identity, so did it bar discrimination against Southern Pacific on the basis of its corporate identity.

 The head lawyer representing Southern Pacific was a man named Roscoe Conkling.
 A leader of the Republican Party for more than a decade, Conkling had even been nominated to the Supreme Court twice.
 He begged off both times, the second time after the Senate had confirmed him.
 (He remains the last person to turn down a Supreme Court seat after winning confirmation).
 More than most lawyers, Conkling was seen by the justices as a peer.